MatiasUrielGluck/be-apps-int/README.md

 - **Java Spring Boot**: Framework for developing the REST API, using a microservice-based architecture.
 - **JPA (Java Persistence API)**: Used for object-relational mapping and interaction with the relational database.
 - **CRUD Repository**: To facilitate Create, Read, Update, Delete operations in the database.
+- **JWT (JSON Web Token)**: Implemented for secure user authentication and authorization, protecting access routes to the API.
+- **MySQL**: Relational database used to store structured data on products, users, and purchases.

 ---